Trek To Everest Base Camp With Kids: An Adventure Of A Lifetime

 Hire a Guide to EBC

-Since April 2023, solo backpackers have not been permitted to trek to Everest Base Camp, and a guide is required for safety and compliance.
+Solo backpackers are not permitted to trek to Everest Base Camp, and a guide is required for safety and compliance.
+The rules do occasionally change, so do check with a reputable agent before you book.

 Many companies offer guides and porters to trek to Everest Base Camp.
 We selected Mosaic Adventure to guide us on our trek.
 Like all reputable companies offering hikes to Base Camp, they asked us questions about our health, experience, mobility and fitness before agreeing to take our booking.